Making Tax Digital VAT returns – How to make sure you comply

 Making Tax Digital is here

-You’ll have heard a lot about Making Tax Digital in the run-up to April 2019.
+From April 2022, all VAT-registered businesses - regardless of their taxable turnover - will need to follow MTD rules for their tax returns.
 HMRC is entering the digital age big time, but most importantly they’re starting with VAT.
 So if you haven’t yet prepared for the changes, now is the time to get your head around your obligations, and how these have changed.